 Hepper is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-16 Wire Haired Dog Breeds: Pictures, Facts & History
+16 Wire Haired Dog Breeds: Info, Pictures, Facts & History

 West Highland White Terrier

 Not every dog in existence has a soft, luscious coat of hair or fur.
-Some have wiry hair that tends to be rough to the touch.
-That said, wire-haired dogs are no less loving and cuddly.
+Some have wiry hair that is rough to the touch.
+However, wire-haired dogs are no less loving and cuddly.
 Just because their coats are a little rough around the edges doesn’t mean their personalities and hearts are.
-Here are 16 wire-haired dog breeds to learn about—one might just be the perfect pet option for your home!
+In this article, we’ll examine 16 wire-haired dog breeds to help you determine if one is ideal for your home.

 How Are Wire-Haired Dog Breeds Classified?